Kristoffer Olsson: AIK

 On 31 January 2017, Olsson signed for Allsvenskan club AIK.

 Krasnodar

 On 7 January 2019, it was announced that Olsson had signed a contract with FC Krasnodar of the Russian Premier League.

 Anderlecht

 On 21 July 2021, he signed a four-year contract with Belgian club Anderlecht.

-Loan to FC Midtjylland
+Return to FC Midtjylland

 On 31 August 2022, Olsson returned to his former club FC Midtjylland on a season-long loan deal with a purchase option.
+In July 2023, he completed a permanent move to the club.

 International career

 Olsson has represented Sweden at various youth levels and his style of play has been compared to former Swedish Arsenal players such as Freddie Ljungberg and Sebastian Larsson.
 In January 2015 he received his first call up to the senior Sweden squad for friendlies against Ivory Coast and Finland.
 However, in his first training session with the team he broke his leg.
 Olsson was, in May 2017, called up to the Sweden's squad for the 2017 UEFA European Under-21 Championship to be held in Poland.

 On 20 November 2018, Olsson played his first competitive match for Sweden against Russia at Friends Arena in Stockholm, in the 2018–19 UEFA Nations League.
 Olsson started in the midfield and played almost the entire match.
 It ended as a 2–0 victory for the home side, which earned Sweden promotion to League A in the next edition of the tournament, as well as a play-off spot for UEFA Euro 2020.